Skip to main content

 The Architecture of Biosecurity and Data Governance

-The regulatory architecture is built upon the foundation of the 2021 Biosecurity Law, which situates the management of HGR within a broader context.
+The regulatory architecture is built upon the foundation of the 2021 Biosecurity Law, which situates the management of HGR within a broader national security context.
 This framing is critical.
 It means that decisions about data sharing and international collaboration are assessed not only for their scientific merit but also for their potential impact on public health and social interest.

 The requirement for a security review before certain types of HGR information can be transferred abroad is a direct outworking of this principle.
 This multi-layered oversight, involving both health and security apparatuses, creates a robust, if sometimes challenging, environment for researchers.